expo/expo-2d-context/README.md

 ### Running tests in a browser

-Run `test/build_html.sh`, start an HTTP server in `test/collateral`, and then in a terminal run `node test/collateral/runSuite.js [suite names here]`.
-Alternatively, you can just navigate to the HTML files in `test/collateral` directly in a web browser.
+Run `test/build_html.sh`, start an HTTP server in `test/collateral/html`, and then in a terminal run `node test/collateral/runSuite.js all`.
+Alternatively, you can just navigate to the HTML files directly in a web browser.

 ### Running tests in Expo